zulip/zulip/templates/zerver/api/add-subscriptions.md

     client.users.me.subscriptions.add(meParams).then(console.log);

     // To subscribe another user to a stream, you may pass in
-    // the `principals` argument, like so:
+    // the `principals` parameter, like so:
     const anotherUserParams = {
         subscriptions: JSON.stringify([
             {'name': 'Verona'},